wely/DevCamp/HOL/dotnet/06-appinsights/README.md

 * Use SDKs to add telemetry to your application.
 * View performance metrics in the Azure Portal.

-After completing this module, you can continue on to Module 7: Bot.
+After completing this module, you can continue on to Module 7: Bots.

 ### View Module 7 instructions for [.NET](../07-bot).